Getting started with Express

 - We'll discuss 'middleware' soon, but in this part of the file we could add features/functionality to our app known as middleware.

-- Next we define a 'route' which is a path (relative to localhost:8080).
-The first route is for the website's home page.
-The second route will be executed when a request is made for localhost:8080/some-route.
-In the browser it would appear that you are viewing an index.html located in the some-route folder, but this is not the case.
-We'll talk more about routes in a bit.
+- Next we define a 'route' which is a doc root relative path (relative to localhost:8080).
+The first route is for the website's home page (the path is simply a forward slash).
+The path for the second route is (/some-route), which means that the callback will be triggered when a request is made for localhost:8080/some-route.
+I put more info on the routes and callbacks below.

-- After the routes are defined, we choose a port for the application to listen for requests.
-In this case we chose port 8080 (if we haven't already discussed ports, please ask me about them in class).
-Or you can learn more now by visiting this page.
+- After the routes are defined, we choose a port for the application to listen to for requests.
+In this case we chose port 8080.
+Here's more info on ports.

 - The last few lines of code call the listen() method of our application object.
 The first parameter is the port that the application should use to listen for requests.
 The second parameter is a callback that will get triggered when the app successfully starts.

 Notice that when we define the routes, we call the get() method of the application object.
 We pass in two parameters.
 The first parameter is the path (relative to localhost:8080) that will invoke the callback (which is the second parameter).
 As you saw, when we made a request to localhost:8080/some-route, the callback for that route was invoked and the response sent to the browser was an H1 element that said 'This is some route'.
 When the app receives a request that matches a route, it will execute the callback function that was defined for the route.
 Further, Express will pass two parameters into the callback function.
 The first parameter is an object that represents the incoming request (req) and the second is an object that represents the response that will be sent to the browser (res).
-Notice that inside the body of the callback, we invoked the write() method of the response object.
-We used this to write content into the body of the response that is sent to the browser.
+Notice that inside the body of the callback, we invoked the send() method of the response object.
+We used this to add content into the body of the response that the server sends to the browser.
+We'll be digging much deeper into HTTP requests and responses in the Web 3 and Web 4 classes.But if you want to now more about them now, you can look at this article.

-We'll be working with routes in Express a lot more in the future.
+We'll be working with routes in Express a lot more in the final project.

 Static Pages and Files

-Inside the public folder, add a file named static-page.html and put this code inside of it:
+Inside the public folder, add a file named static-page.html and put this code inside it:

 <!DOCTYPE html>